io-gui/io/docs/core.md

 Input element for `Boolean` data type displayed as icon.
 It can be configured to display custom `true` or `false` icon depending on its `value`.

-<io-element-demo element="io-boolicon" properties='{"value": "demo:boolean", "true": "icons:check", "false": "icons:uncheck"}'></io-element-demo>
+<io-element-demo element="io-boolicon" properties='{"value": "demo:boolean", "true": "icons:check", "false": "icons:uncheck", "stroke": false}'></io-element-demo>

 ## `IoSwitch`